narenallam/OrderMatchingSystem/README.md

     Various performance and load tests are conducted.
     When there are a million orders on a single stock, that will be the worst case behavior of the application.
+    We can reduce this by prallelizing the 'Success' updating task.
     The below benchmarks include log processing.

     NarenMacBook% python DataGenerator.py 1000000 -flood